Station Mall: Phase III expansion (1989)

-The mall's Phase III expansion continued its westward growth with the addition of Zellers as an anchor store at the western end.
-With its opening in the fall of 1989, the new phase brought the total number of stores, shops and restaurants to 115.
-Among the new or relocated stores in Phase III were Lady's a Champ/Frat House; Sam the Record Man; Footlocker; Rafters; CAA Travel; Pantorama; Cotton Ginny, Saan for Kids, and Beef n' Brand Restaurant.
+Opening in the fall of 1989, the new phase brought the total number of stores, shops and restaurants to 115.
+Among the new or relocated stores in Phase III were Lady's a Champ/Frat House; Sam the Record Man; Footlocker; Rafters; CAA Travel; Pantorama; Cotton Ginny, Saan for Kids, Heels; Morse Jewellers; Serendipity Crafts; Live in Leather; and Beef n' Brand Restaurant.